filecoin-station/zinnia/docs/architecture-decision-records/2023-01-switching-to-deno-core.md

 ### `deno_core`

-The Deno project is composed from many modules.
+The Deno project is composed of many modules.
 One of them is `deno_core`, which is a library that implements an opinionated way of structuring Rust code and exposing it for consumption from JavaScript.